Mineeagle/runny/help/runnyhelp.md

 - Lua
 - Python
+- Shell (bash & zsh)

-If would like to see an addition to these, please create an issue on [GitHub](https://github.com/Mineeagle/runny.git) or feel free to create a pull request.
+If would like to see an addition to these, please create an issue on [GitHub](https://github.com/Mineeagle/runny) or feel free to create a pull request.

 # Customization